 The benefits of grapefruit

 Grapefruit helps lower “bad” LDL cholesterol levels by 15.5 percent and triglycerides by 27 percent, according to a study in the Journal of Agricultural and Food Chemistry.
 The deeper the color, the more antioxidants.
-That’s why it’s always good to go with pink.
+That’s why it’s best to go with pink.
 Grapefruit will also curb your appetite if you’re looking to lose a few pounds.

 Other benefits include: